PiyushGavali19/AssignIt-A-task-assignment-platform-/README.md

-# Chat-Everyone
+# Assign It
-Chat Everyone is a real-time messaging platform that allows users to connect and communicate by entering the name of the person they wish to chat with.
+A task management web application where users can assign tasks directly to individuals by mentioning their names.
+The platform streamlines task delegation, ensuring clarity and accountability for each assigned task.
 Built with Node.js, Express, and Tailwind CSS, this project features a clean and user-friendly interface, enabling seamless conversations and a vibrant chatting experience.